 - The “have you yet?” email: Asks recipients why they haven’t taken action yet and reminds them of the urgency to respond to the offer

-If you’re using automation, you can also make sure that leads who respond to your offer no longer receive pitches.
+If you’re using automation, make sure that leads who respond to your offer no longer receive pitches.
 If a lead responds to any of these five emails by purchasing the product, then automatically remove them from the offer funnel and move them onto a post-purchase funnel for the product.

 What’s a post-purchase funnel?
 Part of over-delivering after their purchase means sending your new customers more bonus content or offers after they purchase.
 These funnels are very similar to the welcome funnel that you sent earlier.
 Each day after purchasing, for three days, send them a bonus.
 These bonuses should be similar to the tripwire product and add even more value.
 For example, a massage therapist could send offers for half-price aromatherapy.
 Coaches could send free ebooks that help solve their clients’ challenges.
 Whatever it is, it should build trust and reinforce that the customers’ initial decision to do business with you was a good move.

 The Convert stage

 Once you’ve cemented the buying relationship with your leads by selling them a tripwire, the next task is to introduce them to your main product.
 The Convert stage of the customer lifecycle is all about turning qualified leads into loyal customers by purchasing your “core offer.”
 If you’re a life coach, your core offer might be enrollment in a more expensive, long-term program that guarantees your clients a full transformation.
 If you’re a chiropractor, it might be a package of a dozen office visits to fix a chronic condition.

 A conversion funnel can take a wide variety of forms but, regardless of form, it should address the issues and challenges your customers face and offer your core product as the solution.
 Let’s go back to our two examples from above.